How The Tonya Harding & Nancy Kerrigan Spectacle Changed Media Forever

 Nightly news reports devoted more time to covering the Harding-Kerrigan spectacle than to the fall of the Berlin Wall, says Swenson.

-By the time the Olympics arrived, Kerrigan and Harding had been the centre of unrelenting media scrutiny for over a full month.
-In a column in the New York Times from 13th February, 1994, the day after the Olympics opening ceremony, Frank Rich commented that a frequently awkward Kerrigan seemed to be balking at her place in the centre of a media storm.
+By the time the Olympics arrived, Kerrigan and Harding had been the center of unrelenting media scrutiny for over a full month.
+In a column in the New York Times from February 13, 1994, the day after the Olympics opening ceremony, Frank Rich commented that a frequently awkward Kerrigan seemed to be balking at her place in the center of a media storm.
 Whereas Harding commanded attention, Rich wrote, “Ms. Kerrigan is a star only in skates.
-To make her dazzle in her showbiz arenas, her packagers will have to invent a new, fictional character for her.
+To make her dazzle in her show-biz arenas, her packagers will have to invent a new, fictional character for her.
 If Kerrigan the Courageous doesn't take, other personas, perhaps less dignified, will be trotted out to protect the investment.”

 Unfortunately, Kerrigan and Harding had no say in the matter in 1994.